 A black background with purple neon-like letters which read "do what you love" in cursive letters

 Have you recently taken on a new adventure?
-Maybe a hobby, a fitness routine, a side hustle, or even just a fresh way to challenge yourself creatively or professionally?
+Maybe a hobby, a fitness routine, a side hustle, or even a fresh way to challenge yourself creatively or professionally?

 It probably started off exciting.
 You were energized, motivated, even a little obsessed.
 But now… things feel off.
-You’re stuck in a rut, unmotivated, or just blah about something that once lit you up.
+You’re stuck in a rut, unmotivated, or just feeling blah about something that once lit you up.

-Step 1: Start With the “Why”
+Step 1: Start With the “Why” to Find Your Motivation

 Before you create a plan or set goals, take a moment to ask yourself: Why did I start this in the first place?